Skip to main content

 Cannabidiol ban in Switzerland: CBD oil must be made inedible.

-Unlike many European countries, CBD oils are not permitted for consumption in Switzerland, but have been able to be marketed as chemicals since 2017.
-By definition, they are not intended to be taken orally.
-However, due to the lack of recognition as natural remedies, they can be advertised and successfully sold as fragrance oils or for external use.
-It's just that consumers don't adhere to the application instructions.
-Many of our members also successfully treat themselves with CBD.
+Unlike in many European countries, CBD oils are not permitted for consumption in Switzerland, but have been allowed to be marketed as chemicals since 2017.
+By definition, they are not intended for oral ingestion.
+Due to a lack of recognition as a natural remedy, they can be advertised and successfully sold as fragrance oils or for external application.
+The problem is that consumers often disregard the usage guidelines.
+Many of our members also successfully use CBD for treatment.

 Many people appreciate the effect

-Cannabis teas or extracts from cannabis flowers have been one of humanity's most common natural remedies since time immemorial.
-And even today you can find information about medical applications everywhere.
-Many sufferers need CBD oils to treat health problems such as insomnia, pain, inflammation, skin problems, inner restlessness and much more.
-The possible uses are diverse and these drops are often taken orally.
-This is no secret and is known throughout the industry.
-The loophole is used.
+Cannabis teas or extracts from cannabis flowers have been among the most widespread natural remedies since ancient times.
+Even today, information on their medicinal use is readily available.
+Many people need CBD oils to treat health problems such as insomnia, pain, inflammation, skin conditions, anxiety, and much more.
+The applications are diverse, and these drops are often taken orally.
+This is no secret and is well-known throughout the industry.
+This loophole is being exploited.

-The authorities want to put a stop to this
+The authorities intend to put a stop to this

-That is why the registration office for chemicals has now ordered that a denaturant must be added to CBD fragrance oils in the future.
-This measure effectively corresponds to a ban on cannabidiol for oral consumption.
-Denaturants are added to dangerous substances such as cleaning products so that they are not ingested and poisoning occurs.
-CBD extracts should now be made inedible with flavorings to prevent oral ingestion.
-CBD oils as we know them so far, which are marketed as chemicals, may only be sold during a transition period of 6 months.
-Not a great outlook for the people for whom CBD extracts help.
+Therefore, the chemical registration authority has now mandated that CBD fragrance oils must contain a denaturant.
+This measure effectively amounts to a ban on cannabidiol for oral consumption.
+Denaturants are added to hazardous substances such as cleaning agents to prevent ingestion and poisoning.
+CBD extracts will now also have to be made unpalatable with flavorings to prevent oral consumption.
+CBD oils as we know them, which are marketed as chemicals, may only be sold during a transition period of six months.
+This is not a pleasant prospect for the people who benefit from CBD extracts.

 Well-intentioned by the authorities

-MEDCAN is of course interested in ensuring that sick people only have access to flawless CBD products and that they are safe to take.
-It is also important that the authorities are informed about the dangers.
-However, it was missed to develop quality assurance measures and regulate the uncertified production and sale of CBD oils.
-These new measures will probably only cause patients to turn to the black market or order products from abroad.
-This makes quality control impossible and continues to put users at risk.
-CBD helps many people with their symptoms.
-They have gotten used to the products in Switzerland, appreciate them and won't just stop if they get health benefits from them.
-We find projects such as the Swiss Certified Cannabis , which set standards and help consumers to find the right products and feel safe when taking them, much more useful.
+MEDCAN is naturally interested in ensuring that only flawless CBD products are available to sick people and that their use is safe.
+It is also important that the authorities educate the public about potential risks.
+However, the opportunity to develop quality assurance measures and regulate the uncertified production and sale of CBD oils has been missed.
+These new measures will likely only drive patients to the black market or to order products from abroad.
+This will make quality control impossible and continue to put users at risk.
+CBD helps many people with their ailments.
+They have become accustomed to the products in Switzerland, value them, and will not simply stop using them if they experience health benefits.
+We find projects like the Swiss Certified Cannabis , which set standards and help consumers find the right products and feel confident in their use, much more sensible.